hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

            opaque fragment[DTLSPlaintext.length];
          } DTLSPlaintext;

-type
+type:

 : Identical to the type field in a TLS 1.3 record.

-version
+version:

 : This specification re-uses the DTLS version 1.2 version number, namely { 254, 253 }.
 This field is deprecated and MUST be ignored for all purposes.

-epoch
+epoch:

 : A counter value that is incremented on every cipher state change.

-sequence_number
+sequence_number:

 : The sequence number for this record.

-length
+length:

 : Identical to the length field in a TLS 1.3 record.

-fragment
+fragment:

 :  Identical to the fragment field in a TLS 1.3 record.

 DTLS uses an explicit sequence number, rather than an implicit one, carried in the sequence_number field of the record.
 Sequence numbers are maintained separately for each epoch, with each sequence_number initially being 0 for each epoch.
 For instance, if a handshake message from epoch 0 is retransmitted, it might have a sequence